krystiandzirba/Rust-Base-Builder/README.md

 <p align="center">
 You can build your base from scratch, view and modify it.
 Choose any object from the list on the left side and start placing it on the grid. <br>
-Before you place any object, you can rotate it with "Q" and "E" buttons, change the building height.
+Before you place any object, you can rotate it with "Q" and "E" buttons and change the building height level.
 </p>

 ![image](https://github.com/krystiandzirba/Rust-Base-Builder/assets/120574986/91596376-1acd-44e1-ba2a-bd11b95eee7b)